Nexus-Energy393/nexus-hire-booking-calendar/README.md

 Other useful existing fields seen: **Map Link**, **Incident ID**, **Locations**, **Link to Costing Spreadsheet**, **Expected close date**.

-### Gaps found - recommended Pipedrive field changes

-These do **not** currently exist as clean, structured fields and are the reason some bookings will show as "Needs duration" or "Needs review" until added:

-1. **Hire start date (general hire)** - there is a *Planned Outage Date* for outages, but no general hire start date.
-Recommend adding a **Hire Start Date** (Date) used by all hire job types.
-Until then, general hire start falls back to *Expected close date* / *Won time*, which is approximate.
-2. **Hire duration (days)** - *Estimated Rental Term* is a single-option text bucket (e.g. "1 week"), not a number of days.
-Recommend adding **Hire Duration (days)** (Numerical) so multi-day spans are exact.
-3. **Hire end date (optional)** - recommend a **Hire End Date** (Date) for long hires where staff prefer to set an end directly.
-4. **Delivery required** - recommend a Yes/No field.
+### How duration is now resolved

+With both **Planned Outage/Hire Start Date** and **Planned Outage/Hire End Date** present, the app calculates the exact hire duration from the date span (`end - start + 1` days) and treats it as **confirmed**.
+Most bookings will therefore resolve to **Confirmed** rather than "Needs duration".
+The single-option *Estimated Rental Term* is only used as a rough fallback label when an end date is missing.

+### Remaining optional field suggestions (not blocking)

+These are nice-to-haves; the app works fully without them:

+1. **Hire Duration (days)** (Numerical) - only needed if staff want to set a duration without entering an end date.
+Not required now that start + end dates exist.
+2. **Delivery required** (Yes/No) - currently defaults to false; add the field to drive the "delivery" flag.
-5. **Electrical connection required** - recommend a Yes/No field.
+3. **Electrical connection required** (Yes/No) - currently defaults to false; add the field to drive that flag.

-Mapping these env vars to the existing keys gets you live immediately; adding the recommended fields removes the "Needs duration / Needs review" flags.

 ## 4. Environment variables